nightfly60/mySnake.lua/README.md

 ## 📸 Preview

-A few screenshots of the game in action:
+A few screenshots of the game in action :

 | Starting Menu | Gameplay | Game Over |
 |-----------|------------|-------------|